NethermindEth/Forta-Agents/Alpaca-Finance-Agents/PoolTVLs/README.md

 ## Description

 This agent detects when a pool has low TVL.
-Low is define through a `threshold` value.
+Low is defined through a `threshold` value.

 ## Supported Chains